-Classic wrought iron house numbers and letters look outstanding on nearly every home.
-But they’re not just for displaying your home address any more.
+Classic wrought iron house numbers and letters look outstanding on nearly every home, especially if there are hints of wrought iron around your property already, such as having your doorway installed by a company like Forever Custom Iron Doors or another similar.
+But they’re not just for displaying your home address anymore.
 Wrought iron house numbers and letters can be used inside and outside your home to give your home the perfect touch of personality and stamp of ownership.
 For example, use two different sizes of a decorative font to custom design a wrought iron monogram to hang above a doorway inside or outside your home.
 Pair the monogram with an address number outside your home and you instantly elevate the lowly functional address number into the realm of a personal and artistic statement.
 Wrought iron monograms also look great displayed on a mantle or hearth.

 To create the atmosphere of a vacation without leaving home, simply hang numbers on each of your bedroom doors for an instant bed and breakfast feel.
 Or take wrought iron letters inside your kids’ bedrooms to incorporate a name display into the decor of their personal retreat.
 If whimsy is more your style, and if you have hardwood stairs, then number each of your stairs going up.
 This looks especially fun if your stairs have any curve to them.
 However, curved or straight up, you’ll smile every time you climb those numbered stairs.